KacperWojciechowski/KacperWojciechowski/README.md

   - Planned to be extended with CPM-Cost method
   - Possibly gonna change into a simple optimization library when Simplex and Brown algorithm will be included

+# Personal backlog
+- [ ] Complete the translation of my master's thesis;
+- [ ] Make a personal website;
+- [ ] Drop current Graphs partial implementation, ship the initial basic implementation and refactor it;
+- [ ] Drop current CPM Solver partial implementation, ship the initial basic implementation and refactor it;
+- [ ] Expand RoadsToTheCentre functionatilies;

 # 📫 Contact

 If you have any questions, suggestions or cooperation propositions regarding my projects, feel free to contact me via email: